AAROC/aaroc.github.io/_posts/2015-09-01-Create-Publish.md

 --------

-<h2 class="post-title text-center"><a href="http://www.sci-gaia.eu">Sci-GaIA</a> is working on an integrated Open Science platfom which delivers these services to research communities.</h2>
+<h2 class="post-title text-center"><a href="http://www.sci-gaia.eu">Sci-GaIA</a> is working on an integrated Open Science platform which delivers these services to research communities.</h2>

 ------

 # Comment, discuss, extend

-If you'd like to give some feedback or extend the discussion, please head over to the original [topic])(http://discourse.sci-gaia.eu/t/publishing-vs-creating-in-the-open/) on the discussion forum.
+If you'd like to give some feedback or extend the discussion, please head over to the original [topic](http://discourse.sci-gaia.eu/t/publishing-vs-creating-in-the-open/) on the discussion forum.